COVID-19 Updates: Protecting Albertans from the Omicron variant.

 Fine arts include music, visual arts, dance, and drama.
+The draft fine arts curriculum was released in March 2021.
+Music was updated in December 2021.
 Music and visual arts are required courses in Kindergarten to Grade 6, while dance and drama are optional.

 In every fine arts course, students develop foundational knowledge and discover their artistic sides.
 There are opportunities to create, present, appreciate, and respond to the art form they are studying.